 How To Germinate Hydroponic Lettuce Seeds

-I prefer to start seeds in rapid rooter plugs to germinate my lettuce seeds.
+I prefer to use rapid rooter plugs to germinate my lettuce seeds.
 It’s best to sow a few seeds to increase the chances of getting a successful seedling and then thin, keeping the healthiest.
-Germination It only takes a few days for seedlings to sprout.
+It only takes a few days for seedlings to sprout.

 After the seedlings rise above the starter cube, that’s when you pinch the heads off of the multiples, leaving the healthiest seedling.
 Make sure to pinch and not pull, or you may disrupt the root system of the seedling you’re going to keep.